Department of Archaeology

 Directors: Prof. Nicholas Postgate of Cambridge University and Dr Mark Jackson of Newcastle University who directs the Byzantine arm of the project.

-Assistant Director: Dr T.E. Şerifoğlu, Çanakale Onsekiz Mart University.
+Assistant Director: Dr T.E. Şerifoğlu, Bitlis Eren University.

 Research Associate (AHRC): Dr Carlo Colantoni, Cambridge University.

-The work at Kilise Tepe in 2007-2010 is sponsored by the British Institute at Ankara, and the Cambridge team has received generous financial support from The British Academy (2007), the Institute for Aegean Prehistory (2007-2009), the National Geographic Society (2007-2008), the McDonald Institute for Archaeological Research (2007-2009) and the Cary Robertson Fund (Trinity College).
-For 2010-2012 the project is supported by a Senior Research Fellowship held by Prof. Postgate from the Leverhulme Trust and by a grant from the Arts and Humanities Research Council.AHRC logo
+The work at Kilise Tepe in 2007-2012 was sponsored by the British Institute at Ankara,and was a joint project with Çanakkale Onsekiz Mart University (in 2010-11) and Bitlis Eren University (in 2011-12).
+In 2007 to 2009 the Cambridge team received generous financial support from The British Academy (2007), the Institute for Aegean Prehistory (2007-2009), the National Geographic Society (2007-2008), the McDonald Institute for Archaeological Research (2007-2009).
+For 2010-2012 the project was supported by a substantial grant from the Arts and Humanities Research Council, amplified by a Senior Research Fellowship held by Prof. Postgate from the Leverhulme Trust, a grant from the Cary Robertson Fund (Trinity College), and a grant in support of Dr Şerifoğlu's work on the Early Bronze Age from the Mediterranean Archaeological Trust (2012).AHRC logo

 Website construction by Sue Poll, photography by Bob Miller.